-The Group is required to meet at least 56% of its Total Capital Requirement (TCR) by Common Equity Tier 1 in excess of the buffers noted above.
-The Group has met this requirement through the year ended 31 March 2019.
+The Group is required to meet at least 56% of its Total Capital Requirement (TCR) by Common Equity Tier 1 in excess of the buffers noted above and a maximum of 25% may be met by Tier 2 capital.
+The Group has met this requirement through the year ended 31 March 2020.

-5. Credit Risk
+7 Credit Risk